MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 </tr>
 </table>

 You can also customize visuals that make up the button's appearance.
-For example, you could replace the text with an icon, or use an icon plus text.
+For example, you could replace the text with an icon, or use an icon in addition to text.

 Here, a **StackPanel** that contains an image and text is set as the content of a button.